sotoz/sipcurious/README.md

 $ make all
 ```
 ## Todo:
-- Correctly show the timestamp of a packet.
 - Parse more than one files at the same time.
 - Add filters based on Request URI, Source IP.
 - Properly show results per SIP dialog and show the dialog in a graph as well.